FOLEFAC/InstantReact/README.md

  </p>
  <p>
  To install Docusaurus, you can follow this tutorial: https://docusaurus.io/docs/en/installation.
- To deploy Docusaurus, you can follow this tutorial: https://v2.docusaurus.io/docs/deployment/
+ <p>To deploy Docusaurus, you can follow this tutorial: https://v2.docusaurus.io/docs/deployment/</p>

  </p>